How To Score Your Target Account List For Best-fit Accounts

 After successfully creating your ideal customer profile (ICP), what next?
 You need to know how to score your target account list in order to determine your best fit accounts.
-What exactly is target Account List Scoring?

 It’s the process of prioritizing your already created target Account List into a shorter list of accounts that present the greatest opportunity.